 There he oversees both opera and concert: He conducts several new operatic productions per season and is responsible as Artistic Director for the planning and programming of an annual series of orchestral concerts, as well as for the outreach projects of the orchestra.

-Past operatic productions at the Theater Vorpommern include Donizetti’s Don Pasquale, Bizet’s Carmen, Gounod’s Faust, Verdi’s Un Ballo in Maschera and Il Trovatore, Puccini’s Tosca and La Bohème, as well as a highly acclaimed production of Previn’s A Streetcar Named Desire and most recently Purcell’s Dido and Aeneas.
+Past operatic productions at the Theater Vorpommern include Donizetti’s Don Pasquale, Bizet’s Carmen, Gounod’s Faust, Verdi’s Un Ballo in Maschera and Il Trovatore, Puccini’s Tosca and La Bohème, a highly acclaimed production of Previn’s A Streetcar Named Desire and most recently Purcell’s Dido and Aeneas.
 Future projects in the opera house include new productions of Verdi’s La Traviata and Handel’s Alcina.

-Current concert projects with his orchestra include complete cycles of the symphonies of Beethoven and Brahms and the continuation of a series of concerts dedicated to the music of Elgar.
+Current concert projects with his orchestra include a complete cycle of the symphonies of Beethoven and the continuation of a series of concerts dedicated to the music of Elgar.
 Future projects include a Sibelius cycle.

 Prior to his tenure at the Theater Vorpommern Florian served as Principal conductor (Kapellmeister) to the Staatstheater Mainz.
 He started his professional career at the Hamburg State Opera where he was for ten seasons Chorus Master and staff conductor and where he collaborated with and assisted to numerous important conductors of our time.

 Born in Mannheim (Germany) in 1976, Florian studied conducting and piano at the Musikhochschule (College of Music) Dresden and musicology at the University of Hamburg.
-Besides his conducting activities he is very much interested in musicological topics and German literature.
+Besides his conducting activities he is very much interested in musicological topics.